wrp/wrp.github.io/_posts/2020-02-20-succinct-err-messages.markdown

 should not use a stack trace as a replacement for a well written error message.
 A stack trace is an indication of a programming error, and a developer ought to be embarrassed if their code ever throws one in production.
-Operational error are not programming errors, and an operational error deserves a well-written, succinct error message.
+Operational errors are not programming errors, and an operational error deserves a well-written, succinct error message.
 Consider, as a concrete example, this error generated by kafka-connect: